 Dorchester Minerals, L.P. is a publicly traded Delaware limited partnership that commenced operations on January 31, 2003 upon the combination of Dorchester Hugoton, Ltd., Republic Royalty Company, L.P. and Spinnaker Royalty Company, L.P.
 Dorchester Hugoton was a publicly traded Texas limited partnership, and Republic and Spinnaker were private Texas limited partnerships.
 Our common units are listed on the NASDAQ Global Select Market.
-American Stock Transfer & Trust Company is our registrar and transfer agent.
-Their address and telephone number is 59 Maiden Lane, New York, NY 10038, (800) 937-5449.
+American Stock Transfer & Trust Company is our registrar and transfer agent and its address and telephone number is 59 Maiden Lane, New York, NY 10038, (800) 937-5449.
 Our executive offices are located at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541, and our telephone number is (214) 559-0300.
-We have established an Internet website at www.dmlp.net that only contains the last annual meeting presentation and a link to the NASDAQ website.
+We have established an Internet website at www.dmlp.net that contains the last annual meeting presentation and a link to the NASDAQ website.
 You may obtain all current filings free of charge at the NASDAQ website by clicking "Real-Time SEC Filings."
 We will provide electronic or paper copies of our annual report on Form 10-K, quarterly reports on Form 10-Q, or current reports on Form 8-K and amendments to those reports filed or furnished to the Securities and Exchange Commission ("SEC") free of charge upon written request at our executive offices.
 In this report, the term "Partnership," as well as the terms "us," "our," "we," and "its" are sometimes used as abbreviated references to Dorchester Minerals, L.P. itself or Dorchester Minerals, L.P. and its related entities.

 Our general partner is Dorchester Minerals Management LP, which is managed by its general partner, Dorchester Minerals Management GP LLC.
 As a result, the Board of Managers of Dorchester Minerals Management GP LLC exercises effective control of our Partnership.
 In this report, the term "general partner" is used as an abbreviated reference to Dorchester Minerals Management LP.
 Our general partner also controls and owns, directly and indirectly, all of the partnership interests in Dorchester Minerals Operating LP and its general partner.
-Dorchester Minerals Operating LP owns working interests and other properties underlying our Net Profits Interests, provides day-to-day operational and administrative services to us and our general partner, and is the employer of all the employees who perform such services.
+Dorchester Minerals Operating LP owns working interests and other properties underlying our Net Profits Interests (or "NPIs"), provides day-to-day operational and administrative services to us and our general partner, and is the employer of all the employees who perform such services.
 In this report, the term "operating partnership" is used as an abbreviated reference to Dorchester Minerals Operating LP.

 Our general partner and the operating partnership are Delaware limited partnerships, and the general partners of their general partners are Delaware limited liability companies.
 These entities and our Partnership were initially formed in December 2001 in connection with the combination.
 Our wholly owned subsidiary, Dorchester Minerals Oklahoma LP and its general partner are Oklahoma entities that acquired our wholly owned acquisition subsidiary and its general partner by merger on December 31, 2009.
+On March 31, 2010, we formed a new subsidiary, and it acquired all of the outstanding partnership interests in Maecenas Minerals LLP, a Texas limited liability partnership.

-Our business may be described as the acquisition, ownership and administration of Net Profits Interests and Royalty Properties.
-The Net Profits Interests represent net profits overriding royalty interests in various properties owned by the operating partnership.
+Our business may be described as the acquisition, ownership and administration of Royalty Properties and NPIs.
 The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 574 counties and parishes in 25 states.
+The NPIs represent net profits overriding royalty interests in various properties owned by the operating partnership.

-Our partnership agreement requires that we distribute quarterly an amount equal to all funds that we receive from the Net Profits Interests and the Royalty Properties less certain expenses and reasonable reserves.
+Our partnership agreement requires that we distribute quarterly an amount equal to all funds that we receive from the Royalty Properties and the NPIs less certain expenses and reasonable reserves.